eyala/pig-eclipse/README.md

 ### Latest Release

-1.1.2, June 30th, 2016 - Add hover information for keywords, Pig 0.15 and 0.16 support, and fix of issue #6 (thanks to brahamim)
+1.1.2, September 13th, 2016 - Add hover information for keywords, Pig 0.15 and 0.16 support, and fix of issue #6 (thanks to brahamim)